-We rely on uniquely rich data on consumption, employment, pensions, and health.
-The data comes from several Swedish registries covering the universe of the population, as well as additional surveys, which can all be linked using a unique personal identifier (personnummer).
+We rely on uniquely rich data from several Swedish population registries, as well as additional surveys, which can all be linked using a unique personal identifier (personnummer).

-Labor Market History and Pensions Our first source of information on labor supply history in old age is LISA, a panel containing the universe of individuals residing in Sweden aged 16 years or above, between 1990 and 2017.
+Labor Market History and Pensions Our first source of information on labor supply history in old age is LISA, a panel covering all individuals residing in Sweden aged 16 years or above, between 1990 and 2017.
 LISA includes socio-demographic variables such as age, education, marital status, household composition and place of residence.
-It also contains information on labor market status, labor earnings, various types of transfers such as sickness benefits, disability benefits and unemployment benefits.

-From LISA, we construct a registry-data measure of retirement, defined as the moment individuals stop working permanently.
-To do this we follow Karlstrom et al. [2004] and categorize an individual as retired when her labor earnings permanently fall below one Base Amount - about 18% of median labor earnings.17
+It also contains information on labor market status, labor earnings, and transfers, including sickness, disability and unemployment benefits.
+From LISA, we construct a measure of retirement, defined as the moment individuals stop working permanently.
+We follow Karlstrom, Palme and Svensson [2004] and categorize an individual as retired when her annual labor earnings permanently fall below one "Base Amount" - about 18% of median labor earnings.

-Our second main registry data source is data on pension contributions in both the old ATP system and the new NDC system.
-Data from the ATP system contains contributions from 1960 onwards for all individuals born 1938 and later.
-The NDC contributions are available from the late 1990s when the NDC system was initiated.
-In addition, the data also contains information on all pension benefits that individuals accrue and receive: old age state pension benefits, occupational pension and private pension savings.
+Our second main registry dataset covers pensions.
+Data from the ATP system contains pension contributions from 1960 onwards for all individuals born 1938 and later.
+Contributions under the NDC system are available from the late 1990s, when it was created.
+In addition, the data covers all pension benefits that individuals accrue and receive: old age state pension benefits, occupational pension and private pension savings.

-Consumption Measures To measure consumption, we use the registry-based measure of annual household consumption expenditures for the universe of Swedish households created for all years 2000 to 2007 by Kolsrud et al. [2020].
-The construction of this measure relies on the identity coming from the household's budget constraint between consumption expenditures and income net of changes in assets.
+Consumption Measures We use the registry-based measure of annual household consumption expenditures for all Swedish households created for the years 2000 to 2007 by Kolsrud, Landais and Spinnewijn [2020] (see also Appendix B).
+The construction of this measure relies on the identity, from the household's budget constraint, between consumption expenditures and income net of changes in assets.
 We aggregate consumption at the household level using administrative identifiers of household structure created by Statistics Sweden.
 The quality of our consumption expenditure measure owes to the comprehensiveness of income and asset data in Sweden.
-First, LISA contains exhaustive disaggregated information on all earnings, all taxes and transfers and capital income on an annual basis.
-Second, we have precise data on wealth coming from the wealth tax register (Förmögenhetsregistret), which covers the asset portfolios for the universe of Swedish individuals with detailed information on the stock of all financial assets (including pension wealth and different types of debt) and real assets as of December of each year.
-We complement the information from the wealth tax register with data
+First, LISA contains exhaustive disaggregated information on all earnings, taxes, and transfers, and annual capital income.
+Second, we have precise data on wealth from the population wealth tax register (Förmögenhetsregistret), which contains detailed individual information on the stock of all financial assets (including pension wealth and different types of debt) and real assets as of December of each year.
+We complement the wealth tax register data with data on financial asset transactions (KURU), and data on real estate transactions from the housing registries (Fastighetsprisregistret), which enable us to disentangle the contribution of savings from that of price changes in the evolution of asset balances.